Una1n/TicketSupport/README.md

-# Ticket Support System Example Project using Laravel 11 + Livewire 3
+# Ticket Support System Example Project using Laravel 12 + Livewire 3 + MaryUI v2

 ![Tickets List](/img/ticket-list-layout.png)

 This is an example project for a Ticket Support System.
-Laravel 11 is used as framework with Livewire 3 for the front-end.
+Laravel 12 is used as framework with Livewire 3 + MaryUI for the front-end.

 ## Glossary